facebook/create-react-app/docusaurus/docs/using-the-public-folder.md

 }
 ```

-Keep in mind the downsides of this approach:
+## Downsides of this approach

-- None of the files in `public` folder get post-processed or minified.
+- None of the files in `public` folder get post-processed (with the exception of `index.html`, as discussed above) or minified.
 - Missing files will not be called at compilation time, and will cause 404 errors for your users.
 - Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.